 2. About Cate¶

 The name Cate stands for “Climate Analysis Toolbox for ESA” and is a software developed to facilitate processing and analysis of all the data products generated by the ESA Climate Change Initiative Programme (CCI).
+Cate supports analysis and interactive visualisation of these data products using its software interfaces.

-Cate comprises three major software interfaces:
+Cate comprises four major software interfaces:

 The Cate software is based on a few simple concepts, which are referred to in all user interfaces.
 Therefore you should make yourself familiar with them before using Cate.